Self-elimination of the Austrian Parliament: Events of March 4, 1933

-When railway workers learned that their salaries were going to be paid in three installments, they went on strike on Wednesday, March 1, 1933.
+When railway workers learned that their salaries were going to be paid in three installments, they went on strike on March 1, 1933.
 This was the subject of the heated debate in the National Council on March 4, 1933.
 There were three proposals.
 The proposal from the Christian Social Party, which was the majority at the time, was to impose disciplinary measures.
-The Greater German People's Party (GDVP) and the Social Democratic Workers' Party of Austria (SDAPÖ) were both against disciplinary measures in their proposals.
+The Greater German People's Party (GDVP) and the Social Democratic Workers' Party of Austria (SDAPÖ) made proposals that did not include disciplinary measures.